 Hermosillo Shuttles picks up at the airport and has regular service into Sonora.
 Call (520) 807-9554 to make reservations.

 My hotel has a courtesy shuttle, where will I find it?

 Courtesy shuttles can be found on the commercial roadway outside the baggage claim area.

 I want to stay overnight near the airport, what hotels are nearby?

 There are 16 lodging properties within 2 miles of the airport terminal.
 Information about them is here.

 I lost my parking ticket, how do I get my car?

 Vehicles parked in TAA facilities are inventoried nightly by license plate.
-For customers who have parked in the Hourly, Daily or Economy lots, cashiers in the booths at the exit gates can assist you, based on your license plate number.
-Customers who have parked in the Garage can use the intercom on the EasyPay machine.
+For customers who have parked in the Hourly, Daily or Economy lots, cashiers in the booths at the exit gates can assist you based on your license plate number.
+Customers who have parked in the Garage can use the intercom at the EasyPay machine.
 In many cases, the charges and a ticket to exit can be produced at the machine.
 Some cases may require an in-person visit by a supervisor to verify information.
-In cases involving lost tickets, customers are charged the full-day’s rate for lot or garage based on the number of days the vehicle was inventoried.
+Customers are charged the full-day’s rate based on the number of days the vehicle was inventoried.